Provably Convergent Actor-Critic for MARL through Risk-aversion: Conclusion

 \section{Conclusion}

 In this work, we have addressed the long-standing challenge of designing provably convergent MARL algorithms for discounted general-sum Markov games through shifting the objective from computationally intractable, risk-neutral Nash equilibria to the framework of RQE.
-Our theoretical analysis demonstrates how risk-aversion effectively regularizes and smoothens the MARL optimization landscape, while our experiments verify how risk-aversion changes agent behavior and stabilizes learning.
-We believe our framework will serve as a foundation for future research in both theoretical and empirical fields, including further improvement in sample efficiency, and designing independent learning algorithms that do not explicitly require opponent policies.
+Our theoretical analysis demonstrates how risk-aversion effectively regularizes and smooths the MARL optimization landscape, while our experiments verify how risk-aversion changes agent behavior and stabilizes learning.
+We believe our framework will serve as a foundation for future research in both theoretical and empirical fields, including further improvement in sample efficiency, adaptation of our results to linear function approximation and softmax policy parameterization, and designing independent learning algorithms that do not explicitly require opponent policies.
+Additionally, extending the RQE framework and the tractability result to extensive form games and even imperfect information games are interesting future directions.